RatkoG/NodeJS/README.md

 ### Module system

 so when we use Node Modules and we export the file let say routes to `app.js` in `app.js` we can use whatever we exported from `routes.js` but we cannot edit or do write in `routes.js` from `app.js` Because the file is cashed by Node

+## Npm packages

+`nodemon` - nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.